 Applicants are required to hold or expect to receive a degree from an ABA-approved law school or from a recognized law faculty outside the United States before matriculating in the LL.M. program at UConn School of Law and must also meet the school’s English fluency standards.

 There are a few exceptions to the degree requirements that create additional flexibility in admissions.
 Students who are enrolled in a first degree in law that is a five-year program may apply to the LL.M. program while in the fourth or fifth year of the first degree.
 Students who are enrolled in an integrated masters and Ph.D. program in law may apply to the LL.M. program when all their coursework is complete.
 Finally, students in a four-year first degree in law program may apply for admission in their fourth year with permission of their home institutions.
 The UConn School of Law LL.M. degree would be awarded after confirmation that the home institution awarded the student a first degree in law.

-Applicants must apply through LSAC.
+Except for students nominated to the LLM program by UConn Law partnership universities,* all applicants must apply through LSAC.
 To learn more about LSAC, please review the full description of LSAC services.
 If you encounter problems during the application process, please contact our office for assistance.